 Ce La Vi Singapore (1 Bayfront Avenue Marina Bay Sands, Singapore)

-Situated atop the iconic Marina Bay Sands , Ce La Vi is arguably one of the best nightclubs in Singapore .
-This club not only boasts one of the most spectacular skyline views of the city, but also offers a chic and luxurious night party experience.
+Located atop the iconic Marina Bay Sands , Ce La Vi is undoubtedly one of the best nightclubs in Singapore .
+This club not only boasts one of the most spectacular views of the city's skyline, but also offers a luxurious and chic all-night party experience.

 The club is known for hosting some of Singapore's most incredible nightlife parties , featuring local and international DJs including Bob Sinclar, Armin van Buuren and more, with music ranging from disco and house to hip-hop and Afro-Latin.